-- Notes: For the purpose of determining who shall be entitled to attend the 20th AGM, the Company shall be requesting Bursa Malaysia Depository Sdn.
+1. For the purpose of determining who shall be entitled to attend the 20th AGM, the Company shall be requesting Bursa Malaysia Depository Sdn.
 Bhd. to make available to the Company, a Record of Depositors as at 22 August 2024.
 Only a depositor whose name appears on this Record of Depositors shall be entitled to attend the 20th AGM or appoint a proxy to attend, speak and vote on his/her behalf.

-A member entitled to attend and vote at this General Meeting is entitled to appoint a proxy or attorney or in the case of a corporation, to appoint a duly authorised representative to attend, participate, speak and vote in his place.
-A proxy may but need not be a member of the company. - A member of the Company who is entitled to attend and vote at the 20th AGM of the Company may appoint not more than two (2) proxies to attend, participate, speak and vote at the 20th AGM of the Company may appoint not more than two (2) proxies to attend, participate, speak and vote instead of the member at the 20th AGM.
-Where a member of the Company is an authorised nominee, as defined in the Securities Industry (Central Depositories) Act 1991 ("Central Depositories Act") it may appoint not more than two (2) proxies in respect of each securities account it holds which is credited with ordinary charge of the Company is an authorised nominee.
-4 - Shares of the Company.
-Where a member of the Company is an exempt authorised nominee which holds ordinary shares in the Company for multiple beneficial owners in one securities account ("omnibus account"), there is no limit to the number of proxies which the exempt authorised nominee may appoint in respect of each omnibus account"), there is no limit to the number of proxies which the exempt authorised nominee the Central Depositories Act which is exempted from compliance with the provisions of Section 25A(1) of the Central Depositories Act.
-Where a member appoints more than one (1) proxy, the proportion of shareholdings to be represented by each proxy must be specified in the central company.
-5 - Where a member appoints more than one (1) proxy, the proportion of shareholdings to be represented by each proxy must be specified in the instrument appointing the proxies.
+2. A member entitled to attend and vote at this General Meeting is entitled to appoint a proxy or attorney or in the case of a corporation, to appoint a duly authorised representative to attend, participate, speak and vote in his place.
+A proxy may but need not be a member of

+- to appoint a only authorised representative to attend, participate, speak and vote in his place.
+A ploxy may but need not be a member of the Company.

+A member of the Company who is entitled to attend and vote at the 20th AGM of the Company may appoint not more than two (2) proxies to attend, participate, speak and vote instead of the member at the 20th AGM.

+Where a member of the Company is an authorised nominee, as defined in the Securities Industry (Central Depositories) Act 1991 ("Central Depositories Act") it may appoint not more than two (2) proxies in respect of each securities account it holds which is credited with ordinary that a contractive that Company is a securities account it holds which is credited with ordinary - where a member appoint in second company is an exempt authorised nominee which holds ordinary shares in the Company.

+Where a member of the Company is an exempt authorised nominee which holds ordinary shares in the Company for multiple beneficial owners in one securities account ("omnibus account"), there is no limit to the number of proxies which the exempt authorised nominee may appoint in respect of each omnibus account it holds.
+An exempt authorised nominee refers to an authorised nominee defined under the Central Depositories Act which is exempted from compliance with the provisions of Section 25A(1) of the Central Depositories Act.

+Where a member appoints more than one (1) proxy, the proportion of shareholdings to be represented by each proxy must be specified - Where a member appoints more than one (1) proxy, the proportion of shareholdings to be represented by each proxy must be specified in the instrument appointing the proxies.
 The instrument appointing a proxy must be deposited at the registered office of the Company at No. 35, Scotland Road, 10450 Penang, Malaysia, not less than forty-eight (48) hours before the time fixed for holding the 20th AGM or any adjournment at which the person named in the appointment proposes to vote or, in the case of a poll, not less than twenty-four (24) hours before the time appointed for taking of the poll.
 A copy of the power of attorney may be accepted provided that it is certified notarially and/or in accordance with the applicable legal requirements in the relevant jurisdiction in which it is executed.
 Pursuant to Rule 8.31A of the ACE Market Listing Requirements of Bursa Malaysia Securities Berhad, all resolutions set out in the Notice of 20th AGM will be put to vote by way of a poll.
 Please ensure ALL the particulars as required in this proxy form are completed, signed and dated accordingly.
 Any alteration in this form must be initialed.